Food | Culture | Community

-The Centre offers many programs and events throughout the year.
-If you would like to find out more or be kept informed follow us on Instagram, Twitter, and Like us on Facebook or sign up for our email newsletter below.
+The Centre offers many programs, services, and events throughout the year.
+If you would like to find out more or be kept informed follow us on Instagram, Twitter, and like us on Facebook or sign up for our email newsletter below.

-We seek to engage local residents, businesses, governments, community organizations and visitors as we record, promote and celebrate the agricultural heritage, regional cultural roots and historic values of the Town of Stony Plain, the City of Spruce Grove and Parkland County.
+We seek to engage local residents, businesses, governments, community organizations, and visitors as we record, promote, and celebrate local culture.

 Subscribe to our mailing list